jdra000/MIT-6.0002-Introduction-to-Computational-Thinking-and-Data-Science-Fall-2016/README.md

-## MIT-6.0002-Introduction-to-Computational-Thinking-and-Data-Science-Fall-2016
+### MIT-6.0002-Introduction-to-Computational-Thinking-and-Data-Science-Fall-2016
+Files with notes and implementations of the topics I used the most and helped me both to reinforce and amplify my knowledge in the field.

-### Problem Set 2
+#### Problem Set 2 (Fastest Way to Get Around MIT)
-For this problem I implemented Dijikstra so I could practice another algorithm besides DFS and BFS.
+I used Dijikstra so I could practice another algorithm besides DFS and BFS.
 The graph is represented as an Adjacency List and the function is subject to a maximum time outdoor constraint.

-The original problem has an extra total_time constraint.
-I am looking forward to add this implementation soon.
-### Problem Set 4
-Simulating the Spread of Disease and Bacteria Population We put in practice a couple of simulations to explore the effect of introducing antibiotics to the bacteria population.
-### Problem Set 5 ( my favorite one )
+#### Problem Set 5 (Modeling Global Warming)
-Modeling Global Warming to prove Donald Trump wrong.
+##### The required knowledge for ps5 is covered in linear_regression and good_and_bad_models folders.
+Pure linear regression and testing r_squared values for models with different degrees.